ff6347/gestalten-in-code/projects/gedankenblitze/index.md

 ![Algorithm](assets/algorithm01.png)

 Part of the initial algorithm were lines, which originated from one point on the paper and along which the test persons were supposed to draw triangles.
-I played around with the algorithm by changing the parameters:
+Playing around with the algorithm by changing the following parameters:
 <ul>
 <li>material like aluminium, toilet paper, oranges</li>
 <li>shape of the drawing surface like circle and triangle</li>